simongarton/meters/readme.md

 announcement call to Tempest to say it is on line.
 I am considering a heartbeat as well.
 - a CRON job runs every 5 minutes, on the 5 minute, to invoke `meter.py`
 - `meter.py` is invoked every 5 minutes and makes decisions, based on it's config, which is stored in `config.json`
+- each cycle it adds a reading, and uploads the current file
+- when the working day has changed, it starts writing to a new file.

+### Meter (Pico, Micropython)

+Several things run on the Pi.

+- a single script `main.py` is invoked on startup, and reads it's config, which is stored in `config.json`
+- it then loops around, pausing for 5 minutes, and then does the necessary logic.
+- each cycle it adds a reading, and uploads the current file
+- when the working day has changed, it starts writing to a new file.

 ## Config

 See the `config.json` files in this repo.

+The `profile` is used to give target readings for each hour; which are then varied by `variability` and also a per-channel factor.